Guest post by Dr. Rachel Cutts, Physical Therapist

 There is hope!!!

-Especially if you address it right after surgery but even the most chronic cases can show improvement if you follow the steps below.
+Especially if you address it right after childbirth but even the most chronic cases can show improvement if you follow the steps below.

 Can you show me the way Rachel?
-Well I thought you’d never ask.
-Haha
+Well I thought you’d never ask!

 Here’s how to fix it: